 C++20 has many predefined concepts.
 Consequentially, before you define your concept, you should know the existing ones.
 This post gives you an overview of the predefined concepts.
-To get the general idea of concepts, read my previous posts.
+To get a general idea of concepts, read my previous posts.

 Don’t reinvent the wheel.
-This golden rule also applies to concepts.
-By the way.
-The C++ Core Guidelines is very clear about this rule: T.11: Whenever possible use standard concepts.
+This golden rule also applies to concepts, by the way.
+The C++ Core Guidelines are very clear about this rule: T.11: Whenever possible use standard concepts.

 My information is from the newest C++20 draft: N4842.
 To find all predefined concepts is quite a job.
-Most of the concepts are in chapter 18 (concepts library) and chapter 24 (ranges library).
-Additionally, a few concepts are in chapter 17 (language support library), chapter 20 (general utility library), chapter 23 (iterators library), and chapter 26 (numerics library).
+Most concepts are in Chapter 18 (concepts library) and Chapter 24 (ranges library).
+Additionally, a few concepts are in Chapter 17 (language support library), chapter 20 (general utility library), chapter 23 (iterators library), and Chapter 26 (numerics library).
 The document also shows how the concepts are implemented.

 Honestly, I was astonished that I found no concept of concurrency such as Lockable.
 Initially, the concepts were written in CamelCase or Wiki syntax.
 Now, they are written with underscores.
 E.g., DerivedFrom became derived_from.

 Here are the concepts according to their ordering in the C++20 draft.
 I ignore this presentation the unique or auxiliary concepts.
 I also ignore the concepts from the ranges library.
 To understand them, you first have to understand the new ideas of the ranges library.
 I write about them when I write about the ranges library.
 The ranges library will follow the concepts immediately.

 I must warn you: if you don’t like technical posts, you probably don’t like this post.

 Language support library

-This section has the one interesting concept three_way_comparable to support the three-way comparison operator.
+This section has one interesting concept three_way_comparable to support the three-way comparison operator.

 If you want it more formal.
 Let a and b values of type T. They are essential three_way_comparable only if: